The Proof

 Text Description

 If no images are uploaded, a text description of at least 100 characters is required.
-Richer descriptions produce better decodes.
-See the Decode Guide for what makes a good creative input.
+Richer descriptions produce better analyses.
+See the Proof Guide for what makes a good creative input.

 Structured Prompts

-Expand the "Want a sharper decode?" accordion for guided input fields:
+Expand the "Want a sharper analysis?" accordion for guided input fields:

 - What is the creative idea?
 The core concept, separated from the execution format.